aiidateam/aiida-tutorials/docs/sections/data/groups.md

 :::

-You can see that the actual groups that are created do not appear, only the initial part of the "path", and how many sub-groups that path contains.
+You can see that the actual groups we just created do not appear, only the initial part of the path (`tutorial`), and how many subgroups that path contains.
 You can then step into a path:

 ```{code-block} console